 Construction management is a very diverse field that has managed to pull in people from all different walks of life whether they’re from the engineering field, project management, or any other field.
 While the field is very lucrative at the moment, we’re still left with one very important question: what does it mean to be involved in construction management?
 What can you expect from the field?
-Today we’re going to look at a potential day that you might experience in the job after obtaining your construction manager certification.
+Today we’re going to look at a potential construction manager’s daily life that you might experience on the job after obtaining your construction manager certification.

 Construction Management – It’s All About Planning